Tyler Zeller

 Tyler Paul Zeller (born January 17, 1990) is an American former professional basketball player.
-He played college basketball at the University of North Carolina, where as a freshman he played on their 2009 national championship team and as a senior was an All-American and the Atlantic Coast Conference Player of the Year.
+He played college basketball for the North Carolina Tar Heels.
+As a freshman, he played on their 2009 national championship team and as a senior was an All-American and the Atlantic Coast Conference Player of the Year.
 He is the nephew of former NBA player Al Eberhard, and the brother of fellow NBA players Cody Zeller and Luke Zeller.

-High school career
+Early life

 Born in Visalia, California, Tyler Zeller grew up in Washington, Indiana, attending Washington High School.
 In his four years at Washington High, his team won four sectional titles, as well as state Class 3A championships in his freshman and senior years (2005 and 2008).
 In his senior year, he averaged 33.1 points and 11.0 rebounds per game, and also shot 69% from the field and 82% from the free throw line.
 In his final high school game, the '08 Class 3A final against Fort Wayne Harding, he scored 47 points, which broke a record for scoring by a player in an Indiana boys' state championship game that had stood since 1970.
 He was not only a basketball superstar, but also played on Washington High's tennis team for three years, and finished his high school career with a 3.99 grade point average on a 4.0 scale, good for third in his graduating class.
 After the 2008 season, he was named "Mr. Basketball" in Indiana, the state's highest honor for high school players.
 He received the title three years after his brother Luke and three years before his brother Cody were honored with the same award.
 He was also named a McDonald's All-American, as well as a first-team Parade All-American.

-During the early stages of the signing period in November 2007, Zeller signed a letter of intent to play at North Carolina.
+During the early stages of the signing period in November 2007, Zeller signed a letter of intent to play at the University of North Carolina at Chapel Hill.
 When the university announced his signing, Tar Heels head coach Roy Williams said about Zeller, "I think he is the finest running big man in the country and he has a tremendous shooting touch to go with that ability to run the floor."
-Zeller notably exhibited that shooting touch at a high school all-star game during the 2008 Kentucky Derby Festival, at which he won the event's three-point shooting contest.
+Zeller notably exhibited that shooting touch at the 2018 Kentucky Derby Festival Classic, where he won the event's three-point shooting contest.

 Considered a four-star recruit by Rivals.com, Zeller was listed as the No. 7 center and the No. 33 player in the nation in 2008.